 - 1. Receive and disburse the monies of the Society in accordance with prescribed policies. - 2.
 Maintain financial records and records of property including back issues of publications. - 3.
-Maintain database of membership, email list services, and other mailing lists. - 4.
+Maintain database of membership, e-mail list services, and other mailing lists. - 4.
 Prepare records for annual audit.
-Present current statement of financial position at the annual Board of Directors meeting and summer Executive committee meeting. - 5.
-Develop and maintain NCWSS communications through the NCWSS website (www.ncwss.org) and newsletter.
-The website will be maintained through contracted web services.
-The content of newsletter will be provided by the Communications Editor and laid out by the Executive Secretary and submitted for posting. - 6.
-Receive and fill orders for publications. - 7.
-Arrange for storage of current and back issues of publications. - 8.
-Work with the Local Arrangements Committee and develop a budget for the annual meeting. - 9.
+Present current statement of financial position at the annual Board

+- of Directors meeting and summer Executive committee meeting. - 5.
+Develop and maintain NCWSS communications through the NCWSS website (www.ncwss.org) and newsletter. - a.
+Hosting of the website will be maintained through contracted web services. - b.
+Update NCWSS website content as provided by respective BOD or committee chairs responsible for content on the individual webpages.
+Annual meeting by President-Elect, Newsletter and Photos by Communication Editor, Society by Secretary Treasurer, Publication by Proceedings Editor and the Home, Membership, Members and Contact.
+Links webpages by Executive Secretary. - The content of newsletter will be provided by the Communications Editor and laid out by the Executive Secretary and submitted for posting. - d.
+The content of the minutes of NCWSS BoD meetings will be provided by the Secretary-Treasurer and Executive Secretary will post on the NCWSS website. - 6.
+Arrange for storage of current and back issues of publications. - 7.
+Work with the Local Arrangements Committee and develop a budget for the annual meeting. - 8.
 Develop an electronic registration form and online payment format for each meeting listing registration fees, name of registrant, affiliation, mailing address, e-mail address, phone number, and any other item specific to the annual meeting as suggested by the Program Chair or Local Arrangements Committee Chair.
 A printed registration form will also be prepared and posted on the website for those wanting to pay by check.
 Prepare name plate badges with holders.
-Receive money and issue receipts.

-- 10. Maintain list of Fellows and email them the link to the Proceedings when posted. - 11.
-Work with the Weed Science Communications Editor to solicit and post content on NCWSS social media platform. - 12.
+Receive money and issue receipts. - 9.
+Maintain list of NCWSS Fellows and e-mail them the link to the Proceedings when posted. - 10.
+Work with the Weed Science Communications Editor to solicit and post content on NCWSS social media platform.

+- 11. Maintain a list of past officers, conference locations and attendance information. - 12.
 Annually forward copies of the current NCWSS Proceedings to the WSSA Archives at Iowa State University.
 Annually email the link to the Proceedings to the Sustaining members. - 13.
 File Federal Income Tax return annually for the Society. - 14.
 Retain copy of current NCWSS Proceedings and approved minutes of Board of Directors meetings for permanent file. - 15.
 Work with Finance, Steering and Policy Committee and the Executive Committee to prepare a budget for the year for submission to the Board of Directors for approval. - 16.
 Print materials (including programs and tickets) for the Society. - 17.
-Serve the correspondence needs of Officers and Committee Chairpersons. - 18.
-Mail annual dues renewal to inactive members.
+Serve the correspondence needs of Officers and Committee Chairpersons. - Mail annual dues renewal to inactive members.
 Mail issues of the newsletter to only active members without E-mail access. - 19.
 Send the notice of dues renewal to sustaining members each November. - 20.
-Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence. - 21.
+Arrange an online meeting of NCWSS Finance Advisor with members of Finance, Steering and Policy Committee.